oalexandersson/react-16-server-client-diff/README.md

 I would understand if this could happen if the states were identical when rendering on server and client, but here I'm using a state change to cause this difference.
 Under this circumstance I find it absurd that the output is not what I last rendered on the client.

+Please note that the hot-reloading triggers rerendering correcly.
+If the texts both have their stated color, a reload of the page will "fix" that for you.

 The README below is the original project's README.

 # React 16 SSR Template